wp-plugins/simple-pull-quote/readme.txt

 1. Upload the entire contents of the `simple-pull-quote.zip` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Create a custom field name of "quote" with a value of the text to be quoted
-4. Type "[quote]" in your post or page wherever you want the pull quote to appear.

 == Frequently Asked Questions ==

+= Usage =

+1. Create a custom field name of "quote" with a value of the text to be quoted
+2. Type "[quote]" in your post or page wherever you want the pull quote to appear.
+Visit the [Simple Pull Quote Homepage](http://themightymo.com/simple-pull-quote "Simple Pull Quote Wordpress Plugin") for a visual guide.

 = How do I update the look of the pull quotes? =